No! Contractors coverage should be supplemented by Builder’s Risk insurance protection. Let’s find out why.

 Do you have the right coverage, or is your business you underinsured?

 Underinsurance exposes you to financial and legal costs that can bankrupt your business.
-If your business is underinsured, your insurer will only cover part of the claim costs, leaving you to cover the rest.
+Therefore, if your business is underinsured, your insurer will only cover part of the claim costs, leaving you to cover the rest.

 So, although Contractors Liability has its advantages, it may not be as comprehensive as you might need.
 Find out whether you should also be investing in Builder’s Risk insurance protection.
-We can answer your questions.
+Moreover, we can answer your questions.
 Get in touch with us at 877 960 0221